tohas1986/openbmc/poky/documentation/sdk-manual/appendix-customizing.rst

    :term:`ESDK_LOCALCONF_ALLOW` overrides either of the previous two filters.
 The default value is blank.

--  Classes inherited globally with :term:`INHERIT` that are listed in :term:`ESDK_CLASS_INHERIT_DISABLE` are disabled.
+-  Classes inherited globally with
+   :term:`INHERIT` that are listed in :term:`ESDK_CLASS_INHERIT_DISABLE`
+   are disabled.
 Using :term:`ESDK_CLASS_INHERIT_DISABLE` to disable these classes is the typical method to disable classes that are problematic or unnecessary in the SDK context.
-The default value disables the :ref:`ref-classes-buildhistory` and :ref:`ref-classes-icecc` classes.
+The default value disables the :ref:`buildhistory <ref-classes-buildhistory>` and :ref:`icecc <ref-classes-icecc>` classes.

 Additionally, the contents of ``conf/sdk-extra.conf``, when present, are appended to the end of ``conf/local.conf`` within the produced SDK,